American Colony, Jerusalem: Photography department

 Around 1900, Elijah Meyers, a member of the American Colony, began taking photographs of places and events in and around the city of Jerusalem.
-Meyers's work eventually expanded into a full-fledged photographic division within the colony, including Hol Lars (Lewis) Larsson and G. Eric Matson, who later renamed the effort as The Matson Photo Service.
+Meyers's work eventually expanded into a full-fledged photographic division within the colony, the so-called American Colony Photo Department, including Hol Lars (Lewis) Larsson and G. Eric Matson, who later renamed the effort as The Matson Photo Service.
 Their interest in archeological artifacts (such as the Lion Tower in Tripoli pictured here), and the detail of their photographs, led to widespread interest in their work by archeologists.
 The collection was later donated to the Library of Congress.

 Plague of locusts

 From March to October 1915, a swarm of locusts stripped areas in and around Palestine of almost all vegetation.
 This infestation seriously compromised the already depleted food supply of the region and sharpened the misery of all Jerusalemites.
 Djemal Pasha, Supreme Commander of Syria and Arabia, who mounted a campaign to limit the devastation, asked the American Colony photographers to document the progress of the locust hordes.